raphaeltx/ninja-ai-service/README.md

-Collecting workspace information```markdown
 # Ninja AI Service

 Ninja AI Service is a RESTful API built with [NestJS](https://nestjs.com/).
-It includes a health check endpoint and is designed to be lightweight, scalable, and easy to deploy using Docker.

 ## Features

 - Health check endpoint (`/health`) to verify the service is running.
-- Dockerized for easy deployment.

 ## Prerequisites